OS/360 and successors: Later MVS versions and enhancements

 In 1977 IBM announced MVS/System Extensions, a program product (i.e., it cost extra money) which improved MVS performance and added functionality.

-Descendants of MVS are still used on the latest descendants of System/360, System/390 and zSeries; it was renamed to OS/390 for System/390, and the 64-bit version for the zSeries was named z/OS.
+Descendants of the original MVS are still used on the latest descendants of System/360, System/390 and zSeries; it was renamed to OS/390 for System/390, and the 64-bit version for the zSeries was named z/OS.

 Structure, interface and logic

 For reasons of size, this section concentrates on the MVT option of OS/360; PCP and MFT are very similar; with changes in nomenclature and some minor differences.
-OS/VS1 and SVS Have much the same structure as MFT II and MVT, while MVS, although retaining much of the logic of MVT, has major enhancements better addressed in a separate article.
+OS/VS1 and SVS have much the same structure as MFT II and MVT, while MVS, although retaining much of the logic of MVT, has major enhancements better addressed in a separate article.
 This article adheres to IBM's usage of the term storage rather than memory.

 CPU allocation

 OS/360 assigns processors to tasks, which are analogous to light-weight processes or threads in other systems.
 Each task has a Task Control Block (TCB) and a stack of Request Blocks (RBs).
 A task is either dispatchable or nondispatchable and an RB is either waiting or not waiting.
 The Dispatcher selects the highest priority dispatchable task whose current RB is not waiting.

 MVS assigns processors to address spaces, which are analogous to processes, and to Service Request Block (SRBs) and tasks within address spaces.
 Each address space has an Address Space Control Block (ASCB), a queue of SRBs and a queue of TCBs.